covid19-us/covid19-us.github.io/index_template.md

 </script>
 <div style="padding-top:15px; padding-bottom:15px;">
-<i>You can hover or click any point on the graph above to see its value (95% confidence interval for estimates)</i>
+<i>You can hover or click any point on the graph above to see its value (confidence interval for estimates)</i>
 </div>

 The model is fairly sensitive to the choice of CFR (_Case Fataility Rate_: the proportion of cases which are fatal) and R<sub>0</sub> (_Reproduction Number_: the average number of people each person infects):